Bougakov/Micromake-D1-3D-printer/calibrating.md

 ## Step three - measuring the printer's height manually

 I also wanted to have the printer's height measured exactly.
 My printer has had a value of `329.260 Z max length [mm]` stored in memory.
-I added 2cm and rounded it up to 340mm and stored the new value in EEPROM.
+I added 1cm (10mm) and rounded it up to 340mm and stored the new value in EEPROM.
 (Use `Machine` -> `Firmware configuration` menu to change printer's settings in CURA.)

 Run these commands to first home the head and then move it down:

 ~~~~
 G28 ; Home
-G1 X0 Y0 Z20 ; Move extruder down to 30mm height
+G1 X0 Y0 Z20 ; Move extruder down to 30mm height (20mm actual + 10mm gap we've added by increasing 'Z max length')
 ~~~~

 The printer will move the print nozzle at what it *thinks* is 3cm distance from the glass.
 But since we've messed with the height parameter, the actual distance will be smaller.